 Robbery: If during a theft, you use a knife, injure anyone with a knife, or threaten to harm anyone with a knife, you can be charged with Robbery, under N.J.S.
 2C:15-1.
 Robbery is a crime of the second degree and is punishable by 5 to 10 years in prison, and a fine up to $100,000.
 It becomes a crime of the First Degree, and punishable by 10 to 20 years in prison, if the knife was used in an attempt to kill or injure another or does cause serious bodily injury.
-A conviction for Robbery with a knife is subject to the “No Early Release Act,” (NERA), which means you must serve 85% of the sentence before being released.
+A conviction for Robbery in New Jersey with a knife is subject to the “No Early Release Act,” (NERA), which means you must serve 85% of the sentence before being released.

 Aggravated Assault: If you used the knife during a fight, you could be charged Aggravated Assault, under N.J.S.
 2C:12-1, even of the victim suffered no injury.
 This is a Second-Degree crime and is punishable by 5 to 10 years in State Prison.
 This sentence is also subject to the “No Early Release Act,” (NERA), which means you must serve 85% of the sentence before being released.

-The fact you did not know the knife was illegal in New Jersey is not a defense.
+The fact you did not know the knife was illegal is not a defense.
 However, there are several defenses available to those charged with knife crimes.
 First, the knife may have been seized by police in violation of your Fourth Amendment Right to be Free from Unreasonable Searches and Seizures.
 This is bedrock constitutional law and guarantees that your personal property, including backpacks, cars, and homes, should be free from the prying eyes of the police unless the police have a warrant based on probable cause.
 If the police do not have a warrant, then they must have a well-defined exception to the warrant requirement, then the knife would have to be suppressed and the charges dismissed.

 Example 1: You are stopped for speeding, and the police officer sees a switchblade knife on your passenger seat.
 The knife may be considered in “plain view” if certain requirements are met, and thus the officer does not need a warrant to take the knife and charge you.